 - The Donnell Garden (‘El Novillero’) by Thomas Church, Sonoma

-In our final survey of the Californian landscape we will explore spaces natural and spaces architectural, spaces civic and spaces domestic.
+In our final exploration of the Californian landscape we will explore spaces natural and spaces architectural, spaces civic and spaces domestic.

 We first drive north to San Rafael to visit Frank Lloyd Wright’s monumental Marin County Civic Center, completed 1962-69 after the architect’s death.
 Always determined to integrate architecture and landscape, Wright designed a building emphasising the expansive valleys of California, crowned with domes echoing the surrounding mountain peaks.
 Geometric rhythms, elaborately patterned grille work and material textures alluding to natural materials are all typical of Frank Lloyd Wright’s oeuvre.
 The gold domes hint at a taste for the exotic and oriental that was a persistent undercurrent in his architecture.
 Wright’s use of pattern, colour and geometry makes for an exotic and strangely futuristic building; a striking evocation of California’s embrace of nature, craft and high technology.
 Housing numerous civic services – county administrative, financial and community services departments, human resources, a library and art gallery – the commission also allowed Wright to pursue his goal of an architecture supporting integrated social activities.